BrewBlox/brewblox-documentation/docs/user/startup.md

 ## Step 7: Start the system

-To list all possible commands, navigate to the directory you chose during the installation (default: `cd ~/brewblox`), and run:
+To list all possible commands, navigate to the Brewblox install directory (default: `cd ~/brewblox`), and run:

 ```
 brewblox-ctl --help